-This problem is real and troublesome for the individual, who is having difficulty coping with it.
+This problem is real and troublesome for the individual who is having difficulty coping with it.
 Everyone at some point in life has experienced this to a certain extent.
-The difference between a drug addict and a “non-addict”t is that the drug addict chose drugs as a solution to the problem, instead of seeking a healthy and effective solution.
+The difference between a drug addict and a “non-addict”t is that the drug addict chose drugs to solve the problem instead of seeking a healthy and effective solution.

 As soon as drugs or alcohol seem to solve his problem, the individual feels better and content.
 He’s given this false impression that he is now more capable of dealing with life.
 This is when drugs become valuable to him.
 Their characteristic painkilling effects become the solution to the discomfort that he feels.
-Such a release is the main reason for the person to use drugs or drink a second, third, or fourth time.
+Such a release is the main reason for using drugs or drinking a second, third, or fourth time.

 Drug consumption eventually becomes obsessive and necessary for the individual.
 The individual wants the drug, needs the drug and is willing to go to great lengths to get it.
 Now trapped, the drug addict does not immediately realize his situation or is blatantly denying it.
 Whatever problem he was initially trying to solve by using drugs fades from his memory.

 At this point, all he can think about is getting and using drugs.
 He loses control over his usage and turns a blind eye to the grave consequences of his actions.
 Drugs have now become the most important thing in his life.
 Ironically, the addict’s feeling of the “high” from alcohol or drug gradually decreases as his body adapts to the presence of these foreign chemicals.
-He now needs to consume bigger dosages of drugs, not just to feel their effect, but also to function at all.
-By doing so, he has crossed an invisible and intangible line, that now makes him a fully-fledged drug addict or alcoholic.
+He now needs to consume bigger dosages of drugs, not just to feel their effect but also to function.
+By doing so, he has crossed an invisible and intangible line that now makes him a fully-fledged drug addict or alcoholic.

 There are signs that a person might be addicted.
 You can read about the symptoms of drug addiction here.